 Yes, we will consider applications from projects wishing to transfer from another fiscal sponsor.
 Please make sure you indicate your current status in your application to Earth Island and we can discuss the specific steps in making this type of transition.
 This process requires cooperation and support of your current fiscal sponsor so we encourage you to discuss your plans with them as early as possible.

 Earth Island cannot provide short-term fiscal sponsorship.
-We’re looking for applicants who want to be part of our network and working with us on accomplishing program goals.
+We’re looking for applicants who want to be part of our network and work with us on accomplishing long-term program goals.